aneurinprice/docker-icingaweb2/README.md

 # WORK IN PROGRESS #

-## Auto-Mirrored from Gitlab to Github and to my registry
+## Auto-Mirrored from Gitlab to Github and to My Registry

 ## Please make Pull/Merge Requests on my Gitlab, Issues can be raised anywhere